 It's also easy to use, and there are no limits to the number of files you can send, or their size.
 If your or your recipient's web connection goes down, the service just pauses until it comes back up - you don't gave to start again.
 And if you're really in a hurry when receiving media files, you can even start playing them before the full file has been sent.

 Launching back in 2005, Sendspace have been delivering files millions of times a week.
 Each file is tracked so if it's lost into the abyss of the internet, Sendspace will do their best to find it for you.
-They've also just launched a brand-new drag and drop feature, as well as a Sendspace app - meaning you can send large files on the move.
+There's also a useful drag and drop feature, as well as a Sendspace app – meaning you can send large files on the move.

-With DropSend, you can send large files of up to 2GB, making it ideal for sending jpegs, pdfs and MP3s.
+With DropSend, you can send large files of up to 4GB for free, and up to 8GB if you pay $5 per month.
 Fast, simple and secure to use, you'll be sending those all-important large files in no time.
 There's no software to install and it's available with 256bit AES Security.
-If you're still unsure about what to do, DropSend have also created a handy video tutorial for all your transferring needs.
+You get 5 sends per month for free; the $5 payment plan gives you 15 sends per month.
+Check out the pricing to see other interesting options including capacious online storage.

 WikiSend is a free file-sharing service that doesn’t require you to create an account to use; you simply upload your file and are given a unique URL to access your file.